Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

 ## Note on building ...

-* Requires Go v1.14 or hi
+* Requires Go v1.14 or higher.
+* This is built with the Fyne windowing toolkit, which requires several libraries to be installed:
+  - [Fyne Requirements](http